android/architecture-templates/README.md

 # License

-Now in Android is distributed under the terms of the Apache License (Version 2.0).
+This code is distributed under the terms of the Apache License (Version 2.0).
 See the [license](LICENSE) for more information.